Central Services Team

 A Head for 20 years, Josephine has been a National Leader in Education since 2008.

-Dr Valentine was Headteacher of St Clement Danes School in Chorleywood for 20 years before taking on the role of Executive Headteacher full time in January 2018.
+Dr Valentine was Headteacher of St Clement Danes School in Chorleywood for 20 years before taking on the role of CEO full time in January 2018.
 After a PhD in Oral Histopathology and time as a teacher of science, Dr Valentine held the roles of Head of Science, Head of Sixth Form and Deputy Head at a range of schools before becoming Headteacher of St Clement Danes in 1998.
 Under her leadership, the school expanded whilst becoming ever more oversubscribed and outcomes improved; the school’s results are regularly amongst the very best in Hertfordshire and the country.
 In October 2011 the school received an ‘outstanding’ grading from Ofsted for all 31 aspects of school provision and performance.

 She is an official DfE Academy Sponsor and DfE Education Adviser and was the lead proposer in the application to open Croxley Danes School.
 She leads the Herts & Bucks Teaching School Alliance and local Challenge Partners Hub and is also a member of the DfE’s Headteacher Reference Group, the Regional Schools Commissioner’s MAT Reference Group and more recently has been appointed Sub-Regional Lead for the NWLSC (North West London South Central) West Region (Berkshire, Buckinghamshire and Oxfordshire) Teaching Schools.

 She provides expert advice and coaching for Headteachers about all aspects of leadership and is responsible for the outcomes of schools across the Trust.
 In 2019, she was awarded the OBE for Service to Education.

 Pippa has over 25 years of experience in primary education, and has taught all three key stages (EYFS, KS1 and KS2).